Next.js Project Guide

 - Shared context: service/env/version/release IDs for correlation.

-Recommended Setup
+Server-Side Setup

 Validation Checklist

-- Server errors include request context.
+- Server errors include request context and trace ID

-- Deploy events are visible in incident timeline.
+- Deploy events are visible in incident timeline

 Production Hardening

-- Keep server keys private; only use public keys in browser where required.
+- Keep server keys private; only use

-- Configure replay/sampling to control cost.
+NEXT_PUBLIC_keys in browser. - Configure replay sampling to control cost.

 - Ensure graceful shutdown flush for server runtime.

-- Validate instrumentation after each framework upgrade.
+- Validate instrumentation after each Next.js upgrade.